Brian-An/odd_number_checker/README.md

-# odd number check
-# Wait Hold On, Is This Odd?
+# Wait Hold on is this odd?

 ## 🌀 Inspiration
 The idea sparked from a simple yet intriguing question: **"Is this number odd?"** While seemingly straightforward, we saw an opportunity to create a playful yet educational app leveraging cutting-edge technologies.
 By combining frontend tools like **React** and **Vite** with a **Flask** backend, we aimed to craft an interactive, responsive tool that answers this question in a fun and engaging way.